Dimiexe/AirBnB-price-estimation/README.md

-# DigiYouth II - Big Data and Artificial Intelligence Project - Team 2
+# DigiYouth II - Big Data and Artificial Intelligence Project

 This team project is part of the DigiYouth II – ReGeneration Academy on Big Data & Artificial Intelligence (powered by Microsoft).